-For the following example, recall the DAGs from Figure 3: We construct a QoS SLO that is fulfilled if network is below t and infer the probability of SLO violations for different variable assignments.
-To decrease the complexity, we execute VE only on mb = MB(model, network), the node list V thus equals {network, streams, bitrate}.
-For later usage, we call VE through INFERENCE(m_x, T, A), where m_x can be any subset of the BN.
-We execute INFERENCE with mb, $T = \{network\}, A = [(streams : 2), (bitrate : 720)]$, and arbitrary O. The result contains all conditional probabilities of network given the variable assignment; from which we can extract P(network > t).
+Consider the DAGs from Fig. 3: We construct a QoS SLO that is fulfilled if network is below t and infer the probability of SLO violations for different variable assignments.
+VE accepts a list of target variables (T), variable assignments (A), and an elimination order (O).
+VE iterates over O and eliminates model variables while updating the beliefs of remaining nodes; the graph thus eventually contains only T. To decrease the complexity of VE, we execute it on mb = MB(model, network), the node list thus equals {network, streams, bitrate}.
+Later, we call VE through INFERENCE(m_x, T, A), where m_x can be any subset of the BN.
+If we execute INFERENCE with mb, $T = {network}$, A = [(streams : 2), (bitrate : 720)], and arbitrary O, the result contains all conditional probabilities of network streams this we can extract P(network > t).

-This will be our central mechanism for identifying the probabilities of SLO violations given a system state.
-If an SLO is violated due to an environmental change, e.g., higher streams and thus exceeded network, we can compare possible configurations and provide the one with the highest probability of fulfilling the SLO.
+This is our central mechanism for identifying probabilities of SLO violations given a system state.
+If an SLO is violated due to an environmental change, e.g., higher streams and thus network exceeds t, we can compare possible configurations and provide the one with the highest probability of fulfilling the SLO.
 In the given example, only bitrate can be parameterized (i.e., configured); to fulfill the network SLO, the corresponding measure could thus be to decrease bitrate.
-This matches our envisioned level of intelligence, i.e., "understanding a situation and reacting according to needs", and neatly fits the principles of elastic computing [35].
+This matches our envisioned level of intelligence, i.e., "understanding a situation and reacting according to needs", and neatly fits the principles of elastic computing [34].